Those Italians are culinary geniuses. This chocolate biscotti is so good. I’m addicted.

 Preheat oven to 375°F. Whisk together oil, eggs, sugar, and coffee extract (or coffee granules).
 Then add in the flour, cocoa powder, and baking powder.

 Shape into two logs, each 1/2-inch thick.
-This is a pretty sticky dough, so mentally prepare yourself and don’t say I didn’t warn you because I just did.
-Bam.
+This dough is quite sticky, so mentally prepare yourself.

 Bake for 30 minutes.
 Take it out and let it cool, then cut it up into 1/2-inch strips.